What you bring to the table, sexually, matters.

 They know full well that SMV is real, as they have been enjoying its benefits for all of their adult lives.

-Likewise, people with a low SMV rarely question the idea either.
-Their lifelong lack of opportunities really drives the point home.
+People with a low SMV rarely question the idea either.
+Their lifelong lack of opportunities really drives the message home.

-It’s the people in the middle, the sexual average, that gets worked up about SMV.
+It’s the people in the middle, the sexual average, who get all worked up about SMV.

-They will go on about “conventional standards of beauty,” and argue that what we perceive as attractive is really a social construct.
+They will go on about “conventional standards of beauty,” and how attractiveness is just a social construct.

 “It’s the media that instills these beauty standards in our minds,” they will say.

-All other animals — not just humans — show the same predilections.
-They will reliably choose the most attractive partner they can get with and discard less attractive options.
-It is in their best genetic self-interest.
+All other animals — not just humans — show the same bias.
+They will predictably choose the most attractive partner they can get with and discard less attractive options.

-When people contest these dynamics, it is because they subscribe to a radically egalitarian worldview.
-Nobody can be seen as more valuable than another person.
+When people contest these inborn dynamics, it is because they subscribe to a misconceived egalitarian worldview.
+From where they stand, nobody may be seen as more valuable than another person.

 But like it or not, that is how marketplaces work.

-Customers on Amazon won’t be persuaded to buy a crappy product if there is a better option available.
+Customers on Amazon won’t be persuaded to buy a subpar product if there is a better option available.

 Employers won’t be persuaded to hire a less qualified candidate if there is a more qualified candidate around.

-In truth, the denial of SMV itself is a selfish move.
+In truth, the denial of SMV is a selfish move.

-By trying to shame people into thinking that they shouldn’t be attracted to superior mates (superior from a sexual point of view), these people are trying to level the playing field.
+By shaming people into thinking that they shouldn’t be attracted to superior mates (superior from a sexual point of view), these deniers are trying to level the playing field.
 If everybody is equally desirable, their own sexual averageness is no longer a disadvantage.

 The Good News

 The good news is that you are not at the mercy of nature.
-You can improve your own sexual market value significantly.
+You can improve your sexual market value, and quite significantly so.

-This will look different for everyone, depending on your gender, your dating goals, and what you already bring to the table.
-We’ll get into the specifics in a bit.
+This will look different for each person, depending on their gender, their starting position, and their dating goals.
+We’ll talk specifics in a bit.

 Granted, there is a natural ceiling to what you can achieve.
-For example, with my genetics, my age, and my history, I won’t become a male sex symbol any time soon.
-That ship has sailed.
+For example, with my genetics, my age, and my history, I won’t become an international sex symbol any time soon.

 But most of us are currently not anywhere close to that ceiling.
-If we did put the work in, we could easily improve our relative attractiveness by 30 or 40 percent, I would estimate.
+If we did put the work in, we could easily improve our attractiveness by 30–40 percent.

 Who Am I To Talk?

-From about 2010 to 2014, I ran a dating coaching business with my ex-poly girlfriend.
-Together, we taught our clients how to initiate the courtship process as well as how to go about alternative relationship models.
+From about 2010 to 2014, I ran a dating coach business with my ex-girlfriend.
+Together, we taught our clients about the courtship process and alternative relationship models.

-Talking to hundreds of clients and more importantly, watching them in action, we would again and again observe the same SMV dynamics.
-It was like watching Groundhog Day.
+We watched hundreds of clients in action, trying to find love and/or sex.
+And again and again, we would observe the same SMV dynamics.
+It was like Groundhog Day.

-That is the solution to the sexual puzzle — not moaning about the sexual hierarchy but learning to play the game.
+That is the solution to the sexual puzzle — not moaning about the injustice of it all but learning to play the game.

 Rule 1: Your SMV Depends on Your Gender

-The first thing we need to look at is the role of gender.
-The way your SMV plays out differs vastly for men and women.
+The first thing we need to look at is gender.
+The way your SMV plays out vastly differs for men and women.

 Women

-For women, the prime factor is physical beauty — your figure, your curves, your facial symmetry, your hair, your skin, etc.
+For women, the main factor is physical beauty — your figure, your curves, your facial symmetry, your hair, your skin, etc.

-Physical beauty is not the only factor that can attract men to women, but it by far outweighs all other factors.
+Physical beauty is not the only factor that will attract men to women, but it by far outweighs all other factors.

 But the initial assessment always came down to, “How hot is she?”